 I’ve been manipulated before and while I justified it myself by being young, deep down I know that I never had a chance with them.
 They were just too good for me to notice their games.

 So, to help you, to help anyone who reads this article and to save at least one person from being manipulated like I was, I bring you the devious signs of manipulations you need to watch for in a relationship.

 While some of them seem innocent, trust me, in combination with other signs in this list, they are time bombs waiting to go off, and the only victim will be you.

 This one could be hard to notice in the early beginnings of a relationship, simply because there are not that many arguments in the honeymoon phase.
 But it can still happen and the only way you can see it is to stop and really look at your relationship.

-Can you remember the last time he apologized for something he did?
+Can you remember the last time he apologized for something he did (like when he ignored your texts?
 Or did he make a bunch of empty promises he never kept?
 Or did he try to blame you for something he did, so you ended up being the one to apologize?

 This one happened to me a lot, because I wanted my relationship to succeed so badly.
 I fell for that guy head over heels and everything he said or did was so distorted to me at one point.

 Now when I look back I just want to slap myself for being an idiot but I was young and I was in love.
 And I also lost a big part of my faith and innocence thanks to him and his games.

 Jealousy in small amounts can be considered healthy for a relationship.
 It tells you that he cares about you and there is something adorable about him being a little bit jealous.